Navigation

 Lake Dove And Cradle Mountain

-Whether you're planning a scenic road trip, a multi-day hiking adventure, or a long weekend tasting your way through local produce, our House of Travel experts share the experiences that make Tassie utterly unforgettable.
+Whether you're planning a scenic road trip, a hiking adventure or a weekend tasting your way through local produce - our House of Travel Tassie experts share experiences that make Tassie utterly unforgettable.

 What makes Tasmania a world-class Food and Wine destination?

-Tasmania's food scene spans fresh-off-the-boat seafood, award-winning whisky distilleries, cool-climate vineyards, and hands-on farm experiences.
-The food and drink scene is blowing up thanks to that cool climate, clean air, and rich soil.
+You can't miss Tasmania's food scene, with it's fresh-off-the-boat seafood, award-winning whisky distilleries, cool-climate vineyards and hands-on farm experiences.
+The food and drink scene is thriving thanks to it's cool climate, clean air and mineral rich soil.

 For something more immersive, join Pennicott Wilderness Journeys on their Seafood Seduction cruise through the D'Entrecasteaux Channel.
 Guides dive for fresh abalone and sea urchin before turning your catch into a gourmet feast on the water.

 Tasmania now has more than 70 whisky distilleries, and they've become a genuine force at the World Whiskies Awards.
-Names like LARK, Sullivans Cove, Hellyers Road, Waubs Harbour, and Launceston Distillery have all earned international recognition, and most welcome visitors for tastings and tours.
+LARK, Sullivans Cove, Hellyers Road, Waubs Harbour and Launceston Distillery have all earned international recognition - and most, welcome visitors for tastings and tours.

-On land, the Huon Valley's Willie Smith's Apple Shed pours some of Australia's finest organic cider alongside legendary apple pie and Friday night live music.
-In the north, Tasmanian Truffles lets you hunt Australia's first black truffles yourself, then watch your haul shaved fresh onto pizza, a hands-on food experience that's hard to beat.
-You’ll feel very fancy, lean into it!
+On land, the Huon Valley's Willie Smith's Apple Shed pours some of Australia's finest organic cider alongside legendary apple pie and live music on a Friday night.
+In the north, Tasmanian Truffles lets you hunt Australia's first black truffles yourself, then watch your haul shaved fresh onto pizza, a hands-on food experience that's hard to beat. expect to feel delightfully fancy - enjoy every minute of it!

 HOT TIP: Don't miss The Agrarian Kitchen in New Norfolk, a light-filled restaurant and renowned cooking school situated in the repurposed heritage buildings of the town's former psychiatric hospital.
 It's one of Tasmania's most memorable dining experiences.